DuncanCragg/OnexOS/README.md

 ### It's declarative

 Just like programming a spreadsheet, you can build your own behaviours easily, to animate any of your stuff in the world.

+#### Only runs on Hardware that's sufficiently open

+It's an OS for PCs - Windows-capable tablets in particular - and nRF52-based devices.
+It's also for ARM-based boards that run the latest kernel and Vulkan, like the Pi 4.
+In fact, currently only the Pies, but I am watching for mainline Linux and Mesa open driver Vulkan support on Rockchip RK3588 and RISC-V ones such as the JH7110.

 -----